Home | What's New | Ragtime Sources

 Silver Star Sheet Music Cover

 Johnson, Charles L. Silver Star (song).
-Kansas City, MO: J.W.
-Jenkins, 1911.
+Kansas City, MO: JW Jenkins, 1911.

 [view sheet music]